amd/InfinityHub-CI/gromacs/docker/README.md

     Default: `off`
     Options: `off` or `on`

-## Building AMD's implementation of Gromacs with HIP Container
+## Building AMD's implementation of GROMACS with HIP Container
 Download the [Dockerfile](/gromacs/docker/Dockerfile)
 Download the [benchmark files](/gromacs/docker/benchmark/)